-Before diving into the specifics of each format, let’s talk about why image format matters.
-The type of image file you use can affect:
+Before diving into the specifics, let’s talk about why image format is so important.
+The format you choose affects:

-Best for: Photographs and complex images with many colors.
+Best For: Photographs and images with lots of colors and gradients.

 JPEG is one of the most widely used image formats on the web.
-It uses lossy compression, which reduces file size by discarding some image data.
-While this can result in a slight loss of quality, it’s often unnoticeable for most web applications.
+It uses lossy compression, which reduces file size significantly but can result in a slight loss of quality.

 Pros: